-Well, the 9 street food places listed here are also touristy-places (1 is a more fine-dining restaurant), many come with extremely long queue and wait.
+Well, the street food places and restaurants listed here are also touristy-places (1 is a more fine-dining restaurant), many come with extremely long queue and wait.

 If you have a Taipei foodie-list that you would need to tick off, that many of these should fulfil your criteria.

 Ay Chung Rice Noodles 阿宗麵線 – Xi Men Ding